enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 The ``EnzoIntegrableUpdate`` class has been provided to encapsulate the operation of updating integrable quantities after a (partial) time-step.
-It has been factored out of the ``EnzoMethodMHDVlct`` class because this operation will appear in all Godunov solvers.
+The operation was factored out of the ``EnzoMethodMHDVlct`` class since it appear in all Godunov solvers.

 The constructor for ``EnzoIntegrableUpdate`` has the following
 signature: